ddsky/api-league-clients/android/docs/FoodApi.md

 Double maxVitaminB6 = 80.9; // Double | The maximum amount of Vitamin B6 in milligrams the recipe can have per serving.
 Double minVitaminB12 = 30.4; // Double | The minimum amount of Vitamin B12 in milligrams the recipe must have per serving.
 Double maxVitaminB12 = 80.9; // Double | The maximum amount of Vitamin B12 in milligrams the recipe can have per serving.
 String sort = meta-score; // String | The strategy to sort recipes by.
-See a full list of supported sorting options.
 String sortDirection = ASC; // String | Whether to sort ascending or descending (ASC or DESC).
 Integer offset = 0; // Integer | The number of recipes to skip, between 0 and 900.
 Integer number = 3; // Integer | The number of recipes, between 1 and 100.